 Beyond support for a wide range of programming languages, it’s critical that a database technology provides easy-to-use capabilities for general-purpose access and data management.
 Such capabilities are a fundamental strength for databases that organize data using a relational model.

 Around 1970, the relational model was conceived to protect database users from having to know how data is explicitly organized within a database.
-It is this principal that has allowed the relational model to be the most widely used general-purpose data structure for more than 40 years.
+It is this principle that has allowed the relational model to be the most widely used general-purpose data structure for more than 40 years.
 Given its long history, the relational model is very well understood, and it is still widely selected for development projects today.
 Most of the time, the relational model is a good fit for modern-day applications, but there are some use cases in which the relational model may not be the optimal fit.
 For these use cases, other data models—such as data stores based on documents, graphs, or key-value pairs—are often better suited.
 This has led to a new design pattern known as polyglot persistence, which is the concept of applying different data models to address different data storage requirements, even within the same application.
 Document-oriented databases, or document stores, are especially popular among developers today.
 A document database is one that typically stores JSON-based data structures.
 (Again, the concept is not new.
 XML databases, a subclass of document databases, were introduced in the early 2000s.)
 A document data structure is self-describing, meaning that the data is structured by attributes and values that can be hierarchically structured within the same document.
 Because both the schema and data reside within a document, they offer an advantage in that the document structure can be changed at any given point in time—a schema change within the document has no impact anywhere outside of the document.
 This characteristic is referred to as schema-on-read, while a relational model is known as schema-on-write.

 With the schema-on-read approach, you are not required to design the data model before storing the data; you simply write the information to the data store.
 In contrast, with schema-on-write, you must predefine the data model before loading data into the relational structure.
 Thus, a schema-on-read approach can help to enhance developer productivity since there’s no need to construct the data model first.